labud888/test/README.md

  1. Run composer update to install dependencies
  2. Configure .env file with your credentials (rename .env.example to .env)
+ 3. Run php artisan key:generate
- 3. Change emails in config/constants for manager and moderator to live test
+ 4. Change emails in config/constants for manager and moderator to live test
- 4. Create database 'story'
+ 5. Create database 'story'
- 5. Run php artisan migrate:refresh --seed // to create and fill db tables
+ 6. Run php artisan migrate:refresh --seed // to create and fill db tables
- 6. Run composer dump-autoload
+ 7. Run composer dump-autoload
- 7. Run php artisan serve.
+ 8. Run php artisan serve.
 This command will start a development server at http://localhost:8000: